Short on time? Here is the best adware removal tool:

 - 2.🥈 Avira — Advanced adware detection and cloud-based anti-malware scanner.

-- 3.🥉McAfee — Excellent malware scanning with comprehensive web protections (like adware blocking).
+- 3.🥉 McAfee — Excellent malware scanning with comprehensive web protections.

 - Bonus.
 Spybot – Search & Destroy — Simple adware and spyware removal tool.